ChimeHQ/SwiftLSPClient/README.md

 ### Building

-The project is builing developed with Xcode 10.1 running on macOS 10.14 Mojave.
+The project is being developed with Xcode 10.1 running on macOS 10.14 Mojave.
 After a checkout, you can install the dependencies with carthage.

 ```
-carthage bootstrap --platform macOS
+carthage update --platform macOS
 ```

 ### Suggestions or Feedback